my23007/Module4/README.txt

 Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

+Limitations:
+This is a deviation from the original design proposed in the first assignment, I used my own UML class diagram for simplicity and ease in coding.
+The original one encompasses many classes and attributes and will complicate the python code, hence I used my simplified version.

 References:
 Heiland, R., Rynge, M., Vahi, K., Deelman, E. and Welch, V., 2019.
 A Guide for Software Assurance for SWIP.